jamesplease/moment-business/README.md

 ### Why this library?

 There are alternative libraries for these methods, but this one uses constant-time algorithms, not loops.
-Loops are easier for a human to write but are much slower for a computer to resolve.
+Loops are easier for a human to write, but are much slower for a computer to resolve.

 ### API

 ##### `weekDays( otherMoment )`

-Calculate the number of work days between the moment and `otherMoment`.
-Work days are Monday through Friday.
+Calculate the number of week days between the moment and `otherMoment`.
+Week days are Monday through Friday.

 ##### `weekendDays( otherMoment )`

 Calculate the number of weekend days between the moment and `otherMoment`.
 Weekend days are Saturday and Sunday.

-##### `addWorkDays( amount )`
+##### `addWeekDays( amount )`

-Add work days to a moment, modifying the original moment.
+Add week days to a moment, modifying the original moment.
 Returns the moment.

-##### `subtractWorkDays( amount )`
+##### `subtractWeekDays( amount )`

-Subtract work days from the moment, modifying the original moment.
+Subtract week days from the moment, modifying the original moment.
 Returns the moment.

 ##### `isWeekDay()`